 Is One Day Enough?

-From there, you would move onto the vineyards of Tuscany.
-That said, if you only have a day to spend in Florence then yes, that is ample time to see the most important places and to get a feel for Tuscan life.
+But if you are limited on time, it is better than not venturing here at all.
+One day in Florence is enough to see the city’s most important places and to get a feel for Tuscan life.